 This course introduces high school students to some of the classical literary texts, or Great Books, of the Middle Ages, Renaissance, and Reformation.
 These texts have influenced the development of both Christian culture and the secular West, and while studying them, students explore the ideas, events, and cast of characters that molded the social, political, religious, scientific, economic, and technological history of the Middle Ages through the Reformation.

 This course focuses on literature, but also integrates some study of medieval and Renaissance history, helping students to see and enjoy the integration of both history and literature.
 In this upper-school course, students will seek and examine the virtue and wisdom in a selection of the Great Books, while also noting the ways in which the authors influence one another and participate in the Great Conversation of Western civilization.

 Students are asked to consider and engage with carefully crafted questions as their window into the Great Conversation.
 Occasionally, the teacher will present historical context through brief lectures, but otherwise, classes are seminar-style discussions on the classical texts.
 Students are assessed for their curiosity, participation, and diligence during discussions, as well as by means of short response papers, essays, and occasional quizzes.

 This class is paired with our high school course Upper-School Classics of Christendom History, taught by the same teacher and scheduled back to back with that course in a “block.”
 Students who take both courses receive a discount.
 This course may also be taken as a standalone literature study.

 This course is suitable for rising 11th–12th graders.
-Students are expected to have strong reading and writing skills as well as the interest in and capacity for engaging in discussion about literature and history.
+Students are expected to have strong reading and writing skills as well as an interest in and capacity for engaging in discussion about literature and history.
 Students enrolling in this course are expected to:

 - Read at or above a 10th-grade level